getodk/docs/docs/collect-forms.rst

 Sending Finalized Forms to a Server
 -----------------------------------

-If you are connected to :doc:`a server <collect-connect>` or :doc:`Google Drive Account <collect-connect-google>`, use :guilabel:`Send Finalized Forms` to upload :formstate:`Finalized` form instances.
+If you are connected to :doc:`a server <collect-connect>` or :doc:`Google Drive Account <collect-connect-google>`, use :guilabel:`Send Finalized Forms` to upload `Finalized` form instances.

-Uploading a filled form from within the Collect app marks that form as :formstate:`sent`. :formstate:`Sent` forms are no longer editable, but they remain viewable until they are deleted.
+Uploading a filled form from within the Collect app marks that form as `sent`. `Sent` forms are no longer editable, but they remain viewable until they are deleted.

 .. image:: /img/collect-forms/main-menu-send-finalized.*
   :alt: The Main Menu of the Collect app.
 The *Send Finalized Form* option is circled in red.